sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 # 1 Feature Overview

-Ports can be broken out to different sub-ports and speeds with subset of lanes in most HW today.
-In SONiC Buzznik or older release, the port breakouts are only made possible by hard-coding the HW profiles that are loaded at boot-up time.
-If a different port breakout config is desired, a new image must be loaded, or at least services need to be restarted which impacts the services.
-The HW profiles either achieved through spinning off different HWSKU or using static breakout script (SPB) which are used in development environment.
-The DPB will address these limitations, ie
+Ports can be broken out to different sub-ports and speeds with subset of lanes in most hardware today.
+In SONiC Buzznik or older release, the port breakouts are only made possible by hard-coding the hardware profiles that are loaded at boot-up time.
+If a different port breakout config is desired, a new image must be loaded or at least services need to be restarted which impacts the services.
+The required hardware profiles either achieved through spinning off different HWSKU or using static breakout (SPB).
+The DPB feature in Buzznik+ will address these limitations, ie

 - No system or config reload required.
-- No traffic impact on other ports which are not subject to DPB configuration, and
+- No traffic impact on other ports which are not subject to DPB, and
 - Users have option to choose a different break out modes.

 A high-level view of the operation:
 1. DPB request is initiated through SONiC management interface (KLISH).
-2. Management framework infrastructure derives port dependencies from the SONiC YANG model, and updates the CONFIG DB. (e.g. VLAN member removal followed by port delete, and new port addition).
+2. Management framework infrastructure derives port dependencies from the SONiC YANG model, and updates the CONFIG DB. (e.g. VLAN member removal followed by port delete).
-3. Based on the CONFIG_DB update (ports delete followed by create), Port Manager (back end application) cleanups all dependent resources  (configuration and dynamic dependencies) and deletes ports.
+3. Based on the CONFIG_DB update (ports delete followed by create), Port Manager (back end application) cleanups dependent resources (configuration and dynamic dependencies) and deletes ports.
 Port manager will then create new ports in default state.
 Here, "back end" primarily refers to SWSS and syncd components (orchagent, SAI etc).
-System has other dependency as well like protocols, platform services like xcvrd, led, pmon, etc. For some of the components these DB triggers are "no op".
+System has other dependency as well like protocols, platform services like xcvrd, led, pmon, etc. For some of the components these config cleanup triggers are "no op".

 This document is complementary to the community DPB HLD.
 Link to the community HLD is [here](https://github.com/Azure/SONiC/blob/439944c120d59edf7f62ed28a902b1a3c07a35f8/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md).
 Please refer design section for major difference with community.